dankempster/axstrad-browser-sync-bundle/Readme.md

 // app/AppKernel.php

 if ($this->getEnvironment() == 'dev') {
-    $bundles[] = new Axstrad\Bundle\BrowPHPerSyncBundle\AxstradBrowserSyncBundle();
+    $bundles[] = new Axstrad\Bundle\BrowserSyncBundle\AxstradBrowserSyncBundle();
 }
 ```
-The above assumes you only want browser syncing during development.

 That's it!
-The browser sync markup will be inected into all HTML request so long as the app
+The browser sync markup will be inected into all HTML requests so long as your app
 is in debug mode.

 ## Configuration Reference